Scotchester/jellybeans/_posts/2016-10-27-life-savers-jellybeans.md

-While the shell gets a _little_ powdery when broken up, and the overall texture balance is too far in favor of shell (due to the small average size of the beans), the overall texture of Life Savers Jellybeans is good.
+While the shell gets a _little_ powdery when broken up, and the overall texture balance is too far in favor of shell (due to the small average size of the beans), the overall texture of Life Savers Jelly Beans is good.
 The insides are just right.

 **3 out of 5 beans**